dyerc/craft-flux/docs/faq.md

 #### Lambda Image Serving (Viewer Request Function)

-Viewer requests are often processed in fast as 3ms, although sometimes they can take as long as 180ms.
+Viewer requests are often processed in as fast as 3ms, although sometimes they can take as long as 180ms.
 I haven't yet found a discernible reason for the variance other than CloudFront/Lambda resource contention.
 The 40ms estimate below is used as a pessimistic average.

 *Below are example approximate Lambda costs assuming a 128MB memory allocation.
 These are purely to give you a rough idea.*
 | Request Count | Billed Duration | Price       |